Houston Construction Accident Attorneys

-For example, accidents occur when a crane's boom comes into contact with a power line, or when a worker is hit by a crane's swing.
+For example, accidents occur when a crane's boom comes into contact with a power line, or when a crane's swing hits a worker.
 Similarly, forklifts can also cause injuries, with OSHA reporting that more than 95,000 construction workers suffer an injury in a forklift accident every year.

 The following are solutions to help reduce forklift accidents: